 Following this approach, the ancient Egyptian builders and workers succeeded in constructing tombs, rather small, but they were able to complete a tomb only in few months time.

-Behind the town of Deir El Medina, situated on the slopes of the mountains, the workers and artists who once lived in the town constructed their own tombs were they were buried near their greatest achievements.
+Behind the town of Deir El Medina, situated on the slopes of the mountains, the workers, and artists who once lived in the town constructed their own tombs where they were buried near their greatest achievements.

-These tombs, much smaller than these of the Valley of the Kings and the Valley of the Queens, were never less elegant.
-They consisted of a cult chapel with the entrance ornamented with a mud brick pyramid and a burial chamber which was decorated with charming paintings.
+These tombs, much smaller than those of the Valley of the Kings and the Valley of the Queens, were never less elegant.
+They consisted of a cult chapel with the entrance ornamented with a mud-brick pyramid and a burial chamber which was decorated with charming paintings.

 The tomb of Inerkhau was unearthed in the middle of the 19th century by the famous German archeologist; Richard Lepsuis.
 The German scientist removed two paintings which were inside the tomb of Amenophis and his wife and they are now on display in the Museum of Berlin.